livekit/components-js/docs/docs/generated-docs/react/hook/uselocalparticipant.md

 # useLocalParticipant

-The useLocalParticipant hook the state of the local participant.
+The `useLocalParticipant` hook returns the local participant and the associated state around the participant.

 ## Import